 - Oscarsborg Havnekro

 Courses and conferences

 Oscarsborg is a popular venue for courses and conferences.
-The organisers can offer facilities that are tailor-made for your company and your particular preferences and requirements.
+The organizers can offer facilities that are tailor-made for your company and your particular preferences and requirements.
 A conference at Oscarsborg becomes a memorable experience.
 The wonderful setting and excellent conference facilities combine to guarantee a successful event.
 A variety of activities and team building exercises is available from a the local event agency, and the hotel itself can accommodate 190 guests.
-Please call please call the information phone on +47 815 51 900 in order contact the organisers.
+Please call please call the information phone on +47 815 51 900 in order contact the organizers.